Dauphin, Manitoba Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Dauphin students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Dauphin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Dauphin District Curriculum Used in Our In-Home Tutoring Programs

 Mountain View School Division uses the curriculum guides established by Manitoba Education and which cover Math, Science, English Language Arts, International and Heritage Languages, Diversity Education, Career Development and other subjects.
 Manitoba Education has recently revamped its French language programming to include French Immersion and less-intensive language learning options.
 One subject area that has been introduced into the curriculum is the Sustainable Development and Sustainable Tourism which integrate environmental science and sustainability into student learning.

 We currently cover the following Dauphin-area school district: Mountain View School Division.

 Educating Our Parents: Understanding the Dauphin District Curriculum

 The English Language Arts curriculum is designed to help students in acquiring language and literacy through reading, writing, speaking and listening, and in how they analyze new material.
 The writing component seeks to have students learn to write for a number of different purposes such as analytic, informative, and creative.
 They also learn how to use a process when writing that includes brainstorming, drafting, editing and revising, and preparing a final presentation.
 Speaking and presentation skills are also a part of the curriculum's goals.